Trapped fireshell (halo) of photons and pairs around black-hole horizon: source for ultra-high-energy particles: Runaway protons pulled by runaway electrons

-because of the global charge neutrality and conservation.
-The combination of Eqs.~(\ref{ce}) and (\ref{cp}) yields the acceleration equation for electrons and protons together
+because of the global charge neutrality of ionised electrons and protons, which are immersed inside an electrically neutral radiation fluid of photons and pairs.
+The combination of Eqs.~(\ref{ce}) and (\ref{cp}) yields the one-dimensional acceleration equation for electrons and protons together

 neglecting the radiation force on protons.
-Under the condition of a strong enough radiation flux $F_\gamma$ and the electric field $E$, we further model that drifting electrons $N_e$ and protons $N_p$ are moving together
+Under the condition of a strong enough radiation flux $F_\gamma$ and the electric field $E_{pe}$ between electrons and protons, we assume that drifting electrons $N_e$ and protons $N_p$ are moving together

-through the fluid of photons and pairs.
+through the radiation fluid of photons and pairs.
 The acceleration equation (\ref{accf0}) is simplified as